One of the best ways to draw on the go is just to take out your android phone or device and use your favorite drawing app.

 App Size: 4/5 ⭐ (25Mb)

-Who’s it for: ibis Paint is a good app for both beginner and more advanced artists.
-Even though it offers a lot of features, this is not a very heavy app and won’t take a lot of space on your phone, so it will work well even if you have a less powerful smartphone.
+Who’s it for: ibis Paint is a good app for beginner and advanced artists.
+Even though it offers a lot of features, this is not a very heavy app and won’t take up a lot of space on your phone, so it will work well even if you have a less powerful smartphone.

 Sketchbook

-Sketchbook is a very simple android app to use, but can produce wonderful works!
 Although it doesn’t offer as many features, I think it’s a perfect app if you have a more clean and minimalistic style.

 It will still let you create very detailed digital drawings, offering you different kinds of customizable brushes and blending modes.

-Just like its name suggests, it’s made more with sketching in mind.
+Like its name suggests, it’s made more with sketching in mind.

 Meaning it’s a lightweight app that will work very well on any mobile device!